neew1152/CRMS6/CRMS6_PC-Payloads/README.md

 ## Disclaimer

-This toolkit is provided for educational and legitimate security testing purposes only.
+This toolkit is provided for educational and research purposes only.
+The authors are not responsible for any misuse of these tools.
+Use at your own risk in appropriate environments.

 - The creator is not responsible for any misuse of these scripts
 - Use only on systems you own or have explicit permission to test